numpy/numpy/doc/source/user/building.rst

    Various NumPy modules use FORTRAN 77 libraries, so you'll also need a FORTRAN 77 compiler installed.

-   Note that NumPy is developed mainly using GNU compilers.
-Compilers from other vendors such as Intel, Absoft, Sun, NAG, Compaq, Vast, Portland, Lahey, HP, IBM, Microsoft are only supported in the form of community feedback, and may not work out of the box.
+   Note that NumPy is developed mainly using GNU compilers and tested on MSVC and Clang compilers.
+Compilers from other vendors such as Intel, Absoft, Sun, NAG, Compaq, Vast, Portland, Lahey, HP, IBM are only supported in the form of community feedback, and may not work out of the box.
    GCC 4.x (and later) compilers are recommended.

 3) Linear Algebra libraries